Home » Goveelife Ice Maker H717D Review: Worth Buying in 2026?

 The Downsides: What I Don’t Like About It

-Nothing in life is perfect, and this machine is no exception.
 Now that we’ve covered the good stuff, let’s talk about the downsides.

 No Carrying Handle